 In connection with this offering, on May 11, 2004, TISM, Inc., the then parent company of the Domino's Pizza business, reincorporated in Delaware through a merger into Domino's Pizza, Inc., its then wholly-owned subsidiary.
 The merger effected a two-for-three reverse split of each class of common stock and reclassified TISM, Inc.'s Class A common stock into Domino's Pizza, Inc.'s common stock and non-voting common stock.
-As part of the merger, all outstanding options to purchase shares of TISM, Inc.'s Class A common stock became options to purchase shares of Domino's Pizza, Inc.'s non-voting common stock, and all outstanding options to purchase shares of TISM, Inc.'s Class L common stock became options to purchase shares of Domino's Pizza, Inc.'s Class L common stock.
-Immediately prior to this offering, we had two classes of common stock outstanding, common stock and Class L common stock.
-Our common stock was further divided into two series, voting common stock and non-voting common stock, identical in all respects, except that the non-voting common stock was non-voting and was convertible upon transfer on a share-for-share basis into voting common stock.
-The Class L common stock was identical to the common stock, except that the Class L common stock was non-voting and was convertible into shares of our voting common stock as described below, and each share of Class L common stock was entitled to a preferential payment upon any distribution by us to holders of our capital stock (whether by dividend, liquidating distribution or otherwise) equal to the base amount for such share (\$71.75) plus an amount which accrued from June 25, 2003, the date of TISM, Inc.'s 2003 recapitalization, at a rate of 12.0% per annum, compounded quarterly.
-After payment of this preference amount, each share of common stock and Class L common stock shared equally in all distributions by us to holders of our common stock.
+As part of the merger, all outstanding options to purchase shares of TISM, Inc.'s Class A common stock became options to purchase shares of Domino's Pizza, Inc.'s non-voting common stock, and all outstanding options to purchase shares of TISM, Inc.'s Class L common stock and class L common stock.
+Our common stock was further divided into two series, voting common stock and non-voting common stock.
+Our common stock was further divided into two series, voting common stock and non-voting common stock.
+The Class L common stock was non-voting and was convertible upon transfer on a share-for-share basis into voting common stock.
+The Class L common stock was described below, and each share of Class L common stock was entitled to a preferential payment upon any distribution by us to holders of our capital stock (whether by dividend, liquidating distribution or otherwise) equal to the base amount for such share (\$71.75) plus an amount which accrued from June 25, 2003, the date of TISM, Inc.'s 2003 recapitalization, at a rate of 12.0% per annum, compounded quarterly.
+After payment of this preference amount, each share of common stock and Class L common stock and Class L common stock and Class L common stock and class of our common stock.

-Immediately prior to this offering, we converted each outstanding share of Class L common stock into one share of common stock plus an additional number of shares of common stock determined by dividing the Class L preference amount by the value of a share of our common stock based on the initial public offering price.
+Immediately prior to this offering, we converted each outstanding share of Class L common stock into one share of common stock plus an additional number of shares of common stock determined by dividing the Class L preference amount, \$81.23, by \$12.92, the initial public offering price of a share of our common stock in this offering net of the estimated underwriting discount and a pro rata portion, based upon the number of shares being sold in this offering, of the estimated offering-related expenses incurred by us.
+59,036,611 shares of common stock (including 7,452,053 shares of non-voting common stock) were outstanding immediately after the reclassification but before this offering.